nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 Firstly, we must explain a couple of things about GPU kernels, specifically, how they are executed.
 GPU Kernels (functions) are the entry point for executing anything on the GPU, they are the functions which will be executed from the CPU.
 GPU kernels do not return anything, they write their data to buffers passed into them.

-CUDA's execution model is very very complex and it is unrealistic to explain all of it in this section, but the TLDR of it is that CUDA will execute the GPU kernel once on every thread, with the number of threads being decided by the caller (the CPU).
+CUDA's execution model is very very complex and it is unrealistic to explain all of it in this section, but the TL;DR of it is that CUDA will execute the GPU kernel once on every thread, with the number of threads being decided by the caller (the CPU).

 We call these parameters the launch dimensions of the kernel.
 Launch dimensions are split